harshithap2000/SplitMate-Intelligent-Bill-Splitting-for-Smart-Shared-Living-with-Vision-and-BLE-power-sensors/README.md

 - **Raspberry Pi Kit:** For base station programming.
 - **USB Camera:** Vision-based tracking for activity monitoring.

+## Documentation

+For more detailed information, check the project documentation: [SplitMate Gamma Project PDF]()

 ---

 SplitMate Gamma redefines the way bills are managed in shared living environments, bringing fairness, transparency, and efficiency to cost-sharing through innovative IoT solutions.